Meghann Jarchow, Chairperson

 Sustainability, B.A., B.S.

-The concept of sustainability encompasses a wide range of topics broadly focused around environmental conservation, economic development, and social justice issues.
+The concept of sustainability encompasses a wide range of topics broadly focused around environmental conservation, economic development, and social justice.
 Its unifying core is a commitment to the development of a more desirable world, one that can be sustained over time while preserving the health of both human society and the environment.

 Students majoring in Sustainability will be prepared to pursue careers in the private sector or government in the areas of sustainable practices, natural resource management, renewable energy, community planning, and non-governmental organizations focused on sustainable development or community empowerment.